seacloud9/VRTK/DOCUMENTATION.md

 The GetControllerOrigin method returns the origin of the given controller.

+#### GenerateControllerPointerOrigin/0

+  > `public abstract Transform GenerateControllerPointerOrigin();`

+  * Parameters
+   * _none_
+  * Returns
+   * `Transform` - A generated Transform that contains the custom pointer origin.

+The GenerateControllerPointerOrigin method can create a custom pointer origin Transform to represent the pointer position and forward.

 #### GetControllerLeftHand/1

   > `public abstract GameObject GetControllerLeftHand(bool actual = false);`